Skip to content

 The Difference Between Vintage and Obsolete

-Apple distinguishes between two categories for discontinued devices: vintage and obsolete.
+Apple distinguishes between two categories for discontinued products: vintage and obsolete.
 Products on the vintage list have not been sold for at least five years, while obsolete devices have not been officially offered for over seven years.
 For the latter, Apple no longer provides any repair or service options.
-With vintage products, users might still be able to get a repair if the necessary spare parts are in stock.
+With vintage products, users might still have a chance for repairs if the necessary spare parts are in stock.

 Which iPhone Will Be Next on the Vintage List?

 Although the iPhone 7 is not yet on the vintage list, support for new iOS versions ended with iOS 16.
 However, Apple continues to provide security updates.
-The inclusion of the iPhone 7 on the vintage list seems to be only a matter of time.
+It seems only a matter of time before the iPhone 7 is added to the vintage list.
 Once this happens, repair options for this model will also be significantly limited.
-Users of older iPhones should, therefore, consider upgrading to newer devices early to avoid being left without support in case of a defect.
+Users of older iPhones should consider upgrading to newer devices early to avoid being left without support in case of a defect.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.